-Our historical net tangible book value (deficit) as of December 31, 2016 was \$(73.2) million, or \$(11.02) per share of our common stock.
+Our historical net tangible book value (deficit) as of September 30, 2017 was \$(110.3) million, or \$(3.27) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and convertible preferred stock, which is not included within our stockholders' deficit.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 6,636,720 shares of our common stock outstanding as of December 31, 2016.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 33,701,135 shares of our common stock outstanding as of September 30, 2017.

-Our pro forma net tangible book value as of December 31, 2016 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 8,076,394 shares of our common stock upon the closing of this offering, (ii) our payment in January 2017 of an aggregate of \$96.5 million of dividends and equitable adjustments that had been accrued as of December 31, 2016 in connection with special dividends declared by our board of directors and (iii) the accrual of an additional special dividend of \$ million, which was declared by our board of directors on , 2017, and cash payments of \$ million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments approved by our board of directors in connection with such dividend.
-Pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of December 31, 2016, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock upon the closing of this offering.
+Our pro forma net tangible book value (deficit) as of September 30, 2017 was \$(62.8) million, or \$(0.85) per share of our common stock.
+Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 40,381,970 shares of our common stock upon the closing of this offering and (ii) the accrual of an additional special dividend of \$43.0 million, which was declared by our board of directors on November 30, 2017, contingent upon, and to be payable following, the closing of this offering to the holders of record of our stock as of November 30, 2017, and cash payments of \$7.0 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments approved by our board of directors for payment in connection with the additional special dividend in the event that it is paid.
+Pro forma net tangible book value (deficit) per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2017, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock upon the closing of this offering.

-After giving further effect to (i) our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) our use of a portion of the net proceeds from this offering to repay \$ million of indebtedness outstanding under our term loan facility, our pro forma as adjusted net tangible book value as of December 31, 2016 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution per share of \$ to new investors purchasing common stock in this offering.
+After giving further effect to our sale of 6,000,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$8.2 million, or \$0.10 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$0.95 to existing stockholders and immediate dilution per share of \$12.90 to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of December 31, 2016 \$(1 1.02) Decrease per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of December 31, 2016 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering and our repayment of \$\frac{1}{2}\$ million of indebtedness under our term loan facility Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing common stock in this offering \$
+Assumed initial public offering price per share \$13.00 Historical net tangible book value (deficit) per share as of September 30, 2017 \$(3.27) Increase per share attributable to the pro forma adjustments described above 2.42 Pro forma net tangible book value (deficit) per share as of September 30, 2017 (0.85) Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 0.95 Pro forma as adjusted net tangible book value per share after this offering 0.10 Dilution per share to new investors purchasing common stock in this offering \$12.90